Verified Math Foundations

 - Concentration inequalities — quantitative bounds (e.g., Markov, Chebyshev, Hoeffding) that are essential for statistical machine learning

 This work bridges pure mathematics and applications: the same formalized concentration inequalities that appear in probability textbooks can be instantiated to give verified guarantees for learning algorithms.
+These foundations directly support my work on Neurosymbolic AI, where verified probability theory provides the mathematical backbone for reasoning about neural network robustness and correctness.

 Robust Statistics